The Drover's Wife (film): Production

 The story is set in the Snowy Mountains and much of the filming was done there, mostly around Adaminaby.
 Cinematography was by Mark Wareham.

 It is Purcell's debut film as director and writer.
 It is the first Australian feature film to be written and directed by an Indigenous woman who also stars in the lead role.
 Her husband, Bain Stewart, is lead producer and executive producer on the film.

 The original soundtrack is by Salliana Seven Campbell.

 Release

 After being delayed by the COVID-19 pandemic, the film had its world premiere at South by Southwest (SXSW) on 18 March 2021.
-It also screened at the Warsaw International Film Festival, Cinefest Oz, the Melbourne International Film Festival, the Brisbane International Film Festival and the Sydney Film Festival before being released in Australian cinemas on 5 May 2022 and in the UK on 13 May 2022.
+It also screened at the Warsaw International Film Festival, Cinefest Oz, the Melbourne International Film Festival, the Brisbane International Film Festival and the 68th Sydney Film Festival before being released in Australia on 5 May 2022 and in the United Kingdom on 13 May 2022.

-International distribution is handled by Memento Films International.
+International sales were handled by Memento Films International.
+In March 2021, it was announced that Samuel Goldwyn Films had acquired North American distribution rights to the film.
+It was released in the United States on 19 August 2022.